 The Swell shampoo bar is a deep pink colour and has a soft floral scent.
 The Giggle all over body bar, is a soft yellow/beige colour and smells lovely and citrusy (I’d started using the bar before I remembered to take a picture, hence the sunken palm print on the photo above!)
 The Halo hair rinse comes in a big aluminium bottle, half full of concentrated liquid, which you mix with water to fill up.
 It has quite a strong overall aroma of Lemongrass.
 I’ve been using the bars and rinse for nearly four weeks now.
 Here’s how I’ve gotten on.

 The spray however has been a struggle as I’ve just found that my hair doesn’t look that great when finishing with that – I’ve even been making my own (who am I?!)
 I find that my hair looks a tad greasy towards the back and is impossible to style with straighteners.
-Conchus has a useful Hair Guide on their website.
+Conchus has a Hair Guide on their website.
 They say, ‘You might find your hair needs a little time to adjust to your new natural hair care routine.
 The transition phase describes the time it takes for your scalp/hair to detox from commercial shampoo and re adjust to more gentle shampoo bars.
 During this time your hair might feel waxy or oily – this is completely normal.’
 They recommend trying a (now, bear with me) Bicarb of Soda hair wash as a ‘pre wash’ to help with the ‘Transition Phase’.
 I did give this a go and it did help a little but after three months of dodgy hair I opted to stop using the spray altogether.
 I’ve switched back to Faith In Nature’s conditioner for now and my hair is happier.
 I think ultimately if you have tried something and it’s really not working, then don’t feel bad about switching products again!

 - Reducing Plastic in your bathroom and making small steps to helping save the planet.

 - Supporting a small UK business.